What you’ll learn

 - Celebrate small wins, like handling a stressful situation without old coping mechanisms.

 - Accept that making mistakes is part of being human.
 What matters is how you move forward.
+Be kind to yourself and remember it’s about progress, not perfection.

-Step 4: Set Goals for the Future
+Step 4: set goals for the future

 One of the best ways to redefine your identity is to actively create the life you want.
 Addiction may have taken time from you, but recovery gives you the chance to build something new.